shrutiigarg1312/Instagram-API-using-Go/README.md

 # Instagram-API-using-Go
 A HTTP JSON API, designed and developed using Go which is capable of the following functionalities.
-Only standard Packages/libraries are used along mith mongo-driver package.
+Only standard Packages/libraries are used along with mongo-driver package.

 <h2>Functionalities</h2>
 Design and Develop an HTTP JSON API capable of the following operations,